 - Campaign Planning

-- Feasibility Studies
+- Planning and Feasibility Studies

 - Annual Fund Direction

 - Embedded Staffing

 - Executive Search

 Our flexible model follows industry-leading best practices to meet your needs while maximizing your return on investment.

 We’ve helped raise over $3,500,000,000 for nonprofits in every sector: faith-based institutions, educational organizations, healthcare nonprofits, and more.

 If you’re ready to hire a fundraising consulting firm, reach out to Averill Fundraising Solutions today!